Young Kim: Crime

-Donald Trump
+COVID-19

 In June 2020, Kim criticized President Trump for referring to COVID-19 as "Kung Flu", and received backlash from some in her party.

+LGBT

+Kim opposed same-sex marriage in 2018.
+In 2022, Kim opposed the Respect for Marriage Act, which recognizes the validity of same-sex marriages.
+The law overturned the Defense of Marriage Act.
+She voted against the several versions of the bill that came before the House.
+In 2024, Kim cosponsored the Recover Pride in Service Act, which reverses the dishonorable discharge of LGBT servicemembers impacted by the Don't ask, don't tell policy.
+Kim has been endorsed by the Log Cabin Republicans.

 Foreign affairs

 Korea

 Kim has expressed her concerns on the issue of divided families on the Korean Peninsula, especially Korean Americans with relatives in North Korea.
-In February 2021, she and Grace Meng co-sponsored H.R.826, which would require the Secretary of State and the U.S. Special Envoy on North Korea Human Rights to prioritize helping reunite divided Korean American families.
+In February 2021, she and Grace Meng co-sponsored H.R.826, which would require the secretary of state and the U.S. Special Envoy on North Korea Human Rights to prioritize helping reunite divided Korean American families.

 Kim also worked on the comfort woman issue from the days of Korea under Japanese rule and has said that victims of human trafficking and slavery should be supported.
 While a California assemblywoman, she attended a protest against Japan's war crimes during WWII at Pershing Square, Los Angeles during Japanese Prime Minister Shinzo Abe's 2015 visit to the U.S. During that gathering, she spoke about comfort women and demanded that the Japanese government issue an apology.
 In February 2021, she criticized Harvard Law School professor John Mark Ramseyer's claims that those women were "willing sex workers" and urged him to apologize.